 Grade Separation Projects

 The County of Orange is the 6th most populous county in the U.S. If it were a separate country, it would be ranked 45th globally based on the volume of gross production.
 Supporting this robust economy is a major at-grade Burlington Northern Santa Fe rail (BNSF), freight, commuter rail, and Amtrak corridor bisecting the County.
 Currently, vehicular traffic along key arterials crossing this rail corridor is blocked 50% of the time during peak morning and evening hours.
-By 2030 freight train traffic is expected to double along this corridor to more than 130 trains per day.
+By 2030 freight train traffic is expected to double along this corridor to more than 130 trains per day; requiring the construction of five grade separation projects.

 Over the past four years HR Green has provided project management responsibilities, including attending regularly scheduled OCTA project development team meetings; collaborating with OCTA staff and consultants; attending meetings and coordinating with utility companies; attending OCTA Board meetings and City Council meetings as-needed; reviewing plans and specifications for compliance with agency design standards; and providing technical input into design alternatives and conditions for city encroachment permits as well as construction coordination with OCTA staff, consultants, and contractors.